gupon/Metal-Stroke-App/README.md

 ![Preview](Images/app_preview02.png)

 A stroke-drawing app built with Metal + SwiftUI.
-Aimed for a small exercise in learning Metal, achieving the most basic features for stroke.
+Created as a small exercise in learning Metal, focusing on implementing the basic features of stroke rendering.

 ## Features